 As with all surgical procedures, revisional surgery may be necessary to correct minor irregularities.

 Cost is always a consideration in elective surgery.
-Prices for individual procedures can vary widely between Specialist Plastic Surgeons.
+Prices for a tummy tuck can vary widely between Specialist Plastic Surgeons.
 Some factors that may influence the cost include the surgeon’s experience, the type of procedure used and the geographic location of the office.

 Costs associated with the procedure may include: